vedantgattani/DEWPAT/README.md

 #### Alpha Channel Masking

 Most measures are able to account for the presence of an alpha channel mask.
-For instance, in most patch-based estimators, any patch with a masked pixel is ignored.
+For instance, in the patch-based estimators, any patch with a masked pixel is ignored.
 The alpha channel can be ignored with the flag `--ignore_alpha`.

 #### Examples